ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 ## Main script

 I start by initializing my Mountain car environment using the command _gym.make('MountainCar-v0').env_.
 The _env_ at the end allows me to remove any upper bounds on the number of allowed steps to complete each episode.
 If I do not use this, the number of allowed steps is fixed at 200.
-In my experience this many steps are not enough to train your model.
+In my experience this many steps are not enough to train my model if I am using images as the the state input.
 The reason being that during the exploration stage when the car is taking random actions, it is very difficult for it to earn some rewards within 200 steps mainly because our reward is very sparse (only achieved upon reaching the goal).
-To train a model with 200 steps per episode my intuition is to modify the reward function so that the car gets some intermediate rewards during the episode or to change the exploration strategy such a way that the car is able to reach the terminal state at least a few ocassions within 200 steps.
+To train a model with 200 steps per episode, my intuition is to modify the reward function so that the car gets some intermediate rewards during the episode or to change the exploration strategy such a way that the car is able to reach the terminal state at least a few ocassions within 200 steps.

 Following this, an object of the CarAgent class is initialized